Orthopaedic Problems in Children

-Most children walk with help–for example, with hands held or cruising round furniture – by one year of age.
+Most children start to walk with assistance – for example, with hands held or cruising around furniture – by one year of age.
 If a child is not walking by 18 months of age, referral to a paediatrician is indicated.
 Causes include developmental dysplasia of the hip (DDH), cerebral palsy and muscular dystrophies.
-If there is a family history of bottom shuffling and the child is mobile by this means, then specialist referral can be deferred until two years of age.
+If there is a family history of bottom shuffling and the child is mobile by this means, then a specialist referral can be deferred until two years of age.

 The shape of a child’s legs often causes considerable concern.
 All children are bow-legged at birth1.
 Most have grown out of it by 18 months of age.
 They may then become knock-kneed by three to four before their legs straighten out again to a normal physiological position of a few degrees of valgus.